Making Software

 I’m best known for being a founding employee and Principal Engineer at Slack, which I left in 2023 after eleven great years.

-I’m an investor in The Browser Company and am open to new seed investment opportunities.
+I’m an investor in The Browser Company, Unblocked, Kndrd, and Useful Studio.

 Erich Dieckmann – Design development of a metal tube chair